secure-foundations/vest/README.md

 Vest DSL (implemented separately in the `vest-dsl` crate) provides a domain-specific language (DSL) for expressing binary formats in a concise and readable way.
 The DSL is designed to be close to the syntax of Rust data type declarations, with added expressivity like type refinements, internal dependencies within formats, and external dependencies among different formats, enabling the user to define a variety of binary formats found in RFCs or other external specifications.
 The DSL is type checked and translated into a set of combinators defined and verified in the `vest` crate.
 It's recommended to use the Vest DSL to define binary formats to avoid the boilerplate of manually constructing combinators, but it's also possible to use the combinators directly.

+See [vest-examples](vest-examples/README.md) for an overview of how to construct various binary formats using the Vest DSL or directly using combinators.

 ### `.vest` files

 A `.vest` file contains a set of format definitions, each of which defines a binary format using the Vest DSL and will be translated into a corresponding Rust data type and a pair of parsing and serialization functions.
 As a classic example, consider the following `.vest` file defining a [TLV](https://en.wikipedia.org/wiki/Type-length-value) data format: